Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Related Works

 \subsection{FL with Foundation Models}

-Leveraging the powerful pre-training ability of fundamental models, some works~\cite{su2022cross,guo2022promptfl} in the federated learning field have explored the application of the CLIP model in federated image classification.
-By fine-tuning the CLIP model, these works have achieved stronger classification performance than traditional fully-trained models.
-However, to the best of our knowledge, no work has yet utilized pre-trained diffusion models, such as Stable Diffusion, in federated learning.
-In this paper, we make a novel attempt and reveal the potential of the diffusion models in federated learning.
-Furthermore, current foundation models cannot be trained on edge devices, making it challenging for many existing federated learning algorithms to be implemented.
-Fortunately, a mature technology \footnote{https://github.com/mlc-ai/mlc-llm} exists that allows foundation models to perform inference on low-power devices such as iPhones.
-Therefore, the method proposed in this paper, which does not require client-side training, has great potential for practical applications.
+Leveraging the powerful performance of fundamental models, some works~\cite{su2022cross,guo2022promptfl,yang2023one} in FL have explored the application of foundation models in federated image classification.
+However, to the best of our knowledge, no work has yet utilized pre-trained DMs, such as Stable Diffusion, in semi-FL.
+In this paper, we make a novel attempt and reveal the potential of DMs in semi-FL.
+Therefore, the method proposed in this paper, which does not require client training, has great potential for practical applications.